Before you begin... understand the app

 Starting the app

-When you start the app, it must find a horizontal reference plane, preferably the floor.
-Hold your iPhone or iPad angled towards the floor a couple of feet above it and shift it left and right as you also move it steadily toward the wall.
+To find the floor, hold your iPhone or iPad angled towards the floor one to two feet above it and shift it left and right as you also move it steadily toward the wall.
 Moving horizontally left and right gives the device the left and right views it uses to gauge distances.
 Jerky or fast motion creates blurred images that generate poor distance estimate.

 Augmented reality thrives on light.
 It definitely works best in a brightly lit area.

-If a gray rectangle doesn't appear within 10 seconds, tap the circular "restart augmented reality" button in the upper right hand corner.
+If a gray rectangle doesn't appear within 10 seconds or the compass is not pointing to true north, tap the circular "restart augmented reality" button in the upper right hand corner.
 A yellow rectangular sight appears in the center of the display device once the floor is recognized.

-Move the device so that the sight is over a grey rectangle on the floor and the yellow sight flashes green to show that it is ready.
-Next, point the device so the sight center is at the floor and wall join and tap once.
+Move the camera so that the sight is over a gray rectangle on the floor and the yellow sight flashes green to show that it is ready.
+Next, point the camera so the sight center is at the floor and wall join and tap once.
 In a new scene, a green mesh appears that shows the virtual wall.
 When continuing work, the most recently used scene reappers.

 Drag and rotate the scene until bottom edge of a green screen or wall lies along the floor and wall join.
 You drag or rotate an entire scene by touches that are outside any wall.